Standard Test Methods for Water Vapor Content of Electrical Insulating Gases by Measurement of Dew Point

 safe operation.

-below approximately − 40°C (−40°F)], results can be mislead-
+below approximately−40°C (−40°F)], results can be mislead-

 8.1.1 Tubing—Although not true of all applications, stain-

-less steel, glass, and nickel alloy tubing are the best possible
+At this point, all moisture present within the system should be less steel, glass, and nickel alloy tubing are the best possible

 nonhygroscopic materials and should be used for low dew